Note that Q & A for Prospective Graduate Students for Xubin Zeng's Group are provided at the end of this section.

 Q11: What does a research assistantship entail?

 A: When funds are available, half-time research assistantships (including the coverage of tuitions) are awarded to group members during the academic year.
 Being a graduate student supported by half-time research assistantship to do coursework and research is akin to a full time training.
-I don't keep track of hours, but I do expect students to provide me with updates on their research progresses on a weekly or bi-weekly basis.
+I don't keep track of hours, but I do expect students to provide regular updates on their research progresses.